top of page

 Further on, you come to the Wind Tunnel.
 If you stay quiet and still, you can hear the wind coming at you in this tunnel.

 Miller's Chapel.
-Joaquin Miller’s Chapel is a formation named after the famous poet "Poet of the Sierras.”
-After he visited the area in 1907, Miller lobbied for protection of the caves, which he called the “Marble Halls of Oregon.”
+Joaquin Miller’s Chapel is a formation named after the famous poet, "Poet of the Sierras.”
+After he visited the area in 1907, Miller lobbied for the protection of the caves, which he called the “Marble Halls of Oregon.”

 The Ghost Room.
 This room appears white and ghostly because of the pure white layers of calcium carbonate.
 This is also the last room before you exit the cave.